 Trademarks help protect providers of products and services from unfair competition.
-An example of unfair competition is when company “A” sells a product or service under a first brand.
+For example, assume the company “A” sells a product or service under a first brand.
 Business competitor company “B” is free to sell a competing product or service under a completely different brand.
-But if company B uses a brand calculated to confuse the company “A” customers into accidentally buying from company “B”.
+But if company B uses a brand calculated to confuse the company “A” customers into accidentally buying from company “B,” this is unfair competition.

-Three general principles of trademark law can be summed up as “don’t try to claim the normal marks (names) of a product or service”, “a trademark only has meaning in the context of a particular class of product or service”, and “use it or lose it”.
+There are four main parts of trademark law.
+These are 1) “avoid confusion with existing marks”; 2) “don’t try to claim the normal marks (names) of a product or service”; 3) “a trademark only has meaning in the context of a particular class of product or service”; and 4) “use it or lose it.”

-Note that the word “Trademark” has the word “trade”.
-This begs the question, trade in what?
-Under both US and international law, trademark offices try to cram all products and services are shoehorned into a limited number of different classes.
-The USPTO will usually not allow you to recycle the same names within a class is generally not tolerated, the same names can often be reused for alternate products or services between classes, so long as there is no confusion.
-The USPTO generally examines the submissions on a per-class basis.
+Note that the word “Trademark” contains “trade.”
+But trade in what?
+Under both US and international law, trademark offices try to cram all products and services into a limited number of different classes.
+The USPTO will usually not allow you to recycle the same names within a class.
+However, you can often reuse the same names for other products or services in other classes.
+The USPTO usually examines the submissions on a per-class basis.
 But they occasionally do cross-check between classes if they think the possibility of confusion is high.

-Trademarks are granted on a “use it or lose it” basis.
-Although it is possible to reserve some names for up to a few years on an “intent to use” basis, ultimately to get the trademark, you need to provide proof that the mark is actually being used in commerce by submitting a “specimen”.
-This is often a photograph of sales receipts, website purchase pages, and the like.
-This is because pictures provide better proof that you are using the trademark name is actually being used in real trade.
+The USPTO grants trademarks on a “use it or lose it” basis.
+It is possible to reserve some names for up to a few years on an “intent to use” filing.
+But ultimately, to get the trademark, you need to provide proof that you are using the mark in commerce.
+Here you submit a “specimen.”
+This specimen is often a photograph of sales receipts, website purchase pages, and the like.
+This is because pictures provide better proof that you are using the trademark name in real trade.
 The USPTO examiners will also flag specimens that they think are too manipulated.